oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 ### Assigning Security Groups to vNIC Profiles

 **Note:** This feature is only available for users who are integrating with OpenStack Neutron.
 Security groups cannot be created with oVirt Engine.
 You must create security groups within OpenStack.
-For more information, see [https://access.redhat.com/documentation/en/red-hat-openstack-platform/9/single/users-and-identity-management-guide#project-security](https://access.redhat.com/documentation/en/red-hat-openstack-platform/9/single/users-and-identity-management-guide#project-security) in the *Red Hat OpenStack Platform Users and Identity Management Guide*.

 You can assign security groups to the vNIC profile of networks that have been imported from an OpenStack Networking instance and that use the Open vSwitch plug-in.
 A security group is a collection of strictly enforced rules that allow you to filter inbound and outbound traffic over a network interface.
 The following procedure outlines how to attach a security group to a vNIC profile.